KemalAkin/kemalakin.github.io/_talks/mendeley.md

 collection: talks
 type: "Talk"
 permalink: /talks/mendeley
-venue:
+venue: "Distanced Learning Series, Uskudar University"
 date: 2020-06-06
-location: "Uskudar University, Turkey"
+location: "Istanbul, Turkey"
 ---

 As a part of publicly available distance learning course series, I gave a lecture titled "Bibliography Management with Mendeley".
 In this brief lecture, I summarize the management system Mendeley and illustrate how to organize source files and prepare bibliography in Word.